Waking up at 3am: what your body is telling you and what helps

 Perimenopause makes this more intense.
 Oestrogen influences how the CYP1A2 enzyme is expressed, and as hormones fluctuate, many women suddenly become even more sensitive to caffeine and notice anxiety, palpitations, lighter sleep, and that 3am waking for the first time.

-I had to cut coffee entirely for two years during perimenopause to regain my sleep and also a sense of calm.
+I had to cut coffee entirely for two years at one point in perimenopause to restore sleep and also a sense of calm.
 As my hormones stabilised, I could introduce coffee again.

-If you have these genetic variants and suspect that coffee may be a factor, cut off at noon for several weeks and see how you feel.
+If you have these genetic variants and suspect that coffee may be a factor, stop drinking any caffeinated drinks at noon for several weeks and see how you feel.
 Other than coffee, you may also be reacting to other sources of caffeine: matcha, green tea, and hot chocolate.

 Women today spend most of their days under artificial light, disconnected from the natural light rhythms and natural light.